mikanelson/ArchnemesisAPI/README.md

    mvn clean install
    ```

-4. Create a file named `application.properties`.
+4. Create a file named `application.properties` in the resources folder.
 An example is provided below for Azure SQL.
 If you are using a different
 database, you will have to change the dialect.
    ```sh
     spring.datasource.url={DB_URL}